Bunkai9448/NHL-07_public/SaveData/Readme.md

 Don't forget to use the proper game id: ULUS10131.bin

-You can edit your rosters using the tutorial at [Roster](https://github.com/Bunkai9448/NHL-07_public/tree/main/Roster).
+You can edit your savedata rosters using the same method from [Roster](https://github.com/Bunkai9448/NHL-07_public/tree/main/Roster).